-National Gepgraphic can be said to represent a useful resource for translators, since it is published in various languages in different countries, such as Italy, Germany, Spain, France, Greece, Poland, etc. National Geographic Italia is composed, up to 80 %, of translations from the American issue.
-Only advertising, readers' letters and very culture-specific articles are omitted, and replaced by texts more appealing for Italian public.
+National Geographic can be said to represent a useful resource for translators, since it is published in various languages in different countries, such as Italy, Germany, Spain, France, Greece, Poland, etc. National Geographic Italia is composed, up to 80 %, of translations from the American issue.
+Only advertising, readers' letters and very culture-specific articles are omitted, and replaced by texts that can be more appealing to an Italian audience.
 Let us briefly see both issues of the magazine which our ST and TT are taken from.